sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 OR difficultyScore >= 3
 ```

-If the user struggled and difficult words currently exist, the next recommendation should prioritise reviewing difficult words.
+If the user struggled and dialect-eligible difficult words currently exist, the next recommendation should prioritise reviewing difficult words.

-If the user struggled but no difficult words currently exist, the app should not show Review difficult words and should fall back to the next valid continue-learning recommendation.
+If the user struggled but no dialect-eligible difficult words currently exist, the app should not show Review difficult words and should fall back to the next valid continue-learning recommendation.

 ## 13. Review difficult words